talsec/Free-RASP-Flutter/README.md

 Learn more about freemium freeRASP features at [GitHub main repository](https://github.com/talsec/Free-RASP-Community).

-# :rocket: Discover our GitBook Documentation
+# :rocket: Discover Official Documentation
-For comprehensive and up-to-date guides, tutorials, and technical documentation, visit our [GitBook page](https://talsec.gitbook.io/freerasp).
-It serves as your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of our project.
+Visit the [GitBook page](https://talsec.gitbook.io/freerasp) for comprehensive and up-to-date guides, tutorials, and technical documentation.
+It serves as your go-to resource, offering everything from basic instructions to advanced tips and tricks to help you get the most out of the project.

+## :link: Integration Guide
-:link: For integrating it on the Flutter platform, be sure to follow all the steps in our [Integration Guide](https://talsec.gitbook.io/freerasp/integration).
+For integrating freeRASP on the Flutter platform, be sure to follow all the steps in the [Integration Guide](https://talsec.gitbook.io/freerasp/integration).
 This guide provides detailed instructions to help you achieve a smooth and efficient integration.

 Be sure to bookmark it and stay informed! :books: :sparkles:.

-# Reference to Our Legacy Documentation
+## Reference to Legacy Documentation

-If you encounter any discrepancies or errors in the documentation, please let us know so we can improve it and ensure the best experience for all users.
+If you have any suggestions for improvement or notice anything that could be clarified in the new GitBook documentation, please open an issue.
+Your feedback helps us maintain high-quality resources for all users.
 For information on older integration methods, you can refer to the [freeRASP wiki](https://github.com/talsec/Free-RASP-Flutter/wiki), which includes comprehensive legacy details and guidance.
-We appreciate your feedback, as it helps us refine our resources and better support your needs.
+Additionally, the old integration can be found when you checkout to a specific tag.
+Your input is invaluable in helping us improve our resources and provide even better support for your needs.